psu13/mutable-hakyll/posts/green-sauce.md

 1. 8oz of fatty pork.
 Fresh belly is the best.
 Cut this into large pieces so you can fish them out later.

-Put all this in the Instant pot and set it for high pressure for 30min.
+Cut all the stuff up and put it in the Instant pot and set it for high pressure for 30min.

 When the cooker is done fish all the meat out and blend everything else with a hand blender until it's sauce.